The most Adventurous Hammerhead Shark Dive on Maui

 Are there any restrictions on this trip?

 This is our most adventurous trip and we only take advanced divers who are in good physical condition.
-You must have an advanced certification, 25 dives, and have dived in the last 6 months in order to dive Molokai with us.
+You must have an advanced certification, 25 dives, and have been on a boat dive in the last 6 months in order to dive Molokai with us.
 We do make exceptions for people who have done a check out dive with us prior, call us today to ask about that.
+In addition to an advanced certification, divers must be able to quickly enter and exit the water carrying their own scuba gear with ease and minimal assistance.